shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-pure-css-circular-progress-bar/README.md

 # 🐞 Creating a Pure CSS Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-No JavaScript or image assets are required.
-This utilizes the `clip-path` property for a clean and efficient solution.
+This document details how to create a visually appealing circular progress bar using only CSS.
+No JavaScript is required!
+This technique leverages CSS gradients and transforms to achieve a smooth, animated effect.

-**Description:**
+**Description of the Styling:**

-This styling creates a visually appealing circular progress bar that can be easily customized by changing the percentage value and colors.
-The progress bar is a single element styled entirely with CSS, making it lightweight and performant.
-It works by using a circle as a base and then using the `clip-path` property to "clip" the circle, creating the progress effect.
+This circular progress bar uses a combination of techniques to create the visual effect.
+A `radial-gradient` creates the circular base, while a `linear-gradient` masked with a circle is used to represent the progress.
+CSS animations smoothly transition the progress.
+This method is efficient and avoids the performance overhead of JavaScript solutions.

 **Full Code:**